mvolkmann/context-easy/hooks.md

 Hooks provide easier ways to work with state and context.

 Hooks make it easier to reuse state logic between multiple components.
-This removes the need for higher-order components and render props, both of which require increased levels of code nesting.
+In most cases this removes the need for higher-order components and render props, both of which require increased levels of code nesting.

 ## Rules For Hooks